lorin/devstack-vm/README.md

 #### Edit the pfctl config file to NAT the floating IP subnet

-Edit /etc/pf.conf as root, and add the following line (substituting `vboxnet20` for the right vboxnet interface on your machine) after the "net-anchor" line:
+Edit `/etc/pf.conf` as root, and add the following line after the "net-anchor" line:

     nat on en0 from 172.24.4.1/24 -> (en0)